Taskcluster Mach commands¶

 jq 'to_entries | map({label: .value.label, dependencies: .value.dependencies})'

-An alternate way of searching the output of mach taskgraph
+An alternate way of searching the output of mach taskgraph is

 gron, which converts json into a format